 One of the most controversial aspects of Neuroendocrine Tumours (NETs) is the ‘benign vs malignant’ question.
 It’s been widely debated and it frequently patrols the various patient forums and other social media platforms.
 It raises emotions and it triggers many responses ….. at least from those willing to engage in the conversation.
-At best, this issue can cause confusion, particularly to those who thought they had a handle on it.
-At worst, it might contradict what new patients have been told by their physicians (….or not been told).
-For some, it could cause some great concern and worry.
-In many ways, this topic is similar to the debate I raised in my blog ‘Incurable vs Terminal’.
-You may benefit from reading this blog before you move on.
+At best, this issue can cause confusion, at worst, it might contradict what new patients have been told by their physicians (….or not been told).
+I don’t believe it’s an exact science.

 Cancer – Cancer is the name given to a collection of related diseases.
 In all types of cancer, some of the body’s cells begin to divide without stopping and spread into surrounding tissues.
 There are more than 100 types of cancer which are usually named for the organs or tissues where the cancers form.
 However, they also may be described by the type of cell that formed them.